SafetyFOCUS 2025

 • Avetta

-SafetyFOCUS is an immersion in safety education with industry leaders who cover a wide range of topics that will help you excel at keeping workers in your industry safe.
+SafetyFOCUS offers a deep dive into safety education and training with industry leaders who cover a range of topics that will help you excel at keeping workers in your industry safe.

 Founded in 1911, the American Society of Safety Professionals (ASSP) is the world’s oldest professional safety society.
 ASSP promotes the expertise, leadership and commitment of its members, while providing them with professional development, advocacy and standards development.